 The Council will work in collaboration with Environment Southland, other local authorities and the community to maintain indigenous biodiversity.
-This could include developing a Schedule of Threatened, At Risk and Rare Habitat Types and advocating for non-regulatory tools to manage biodiversity for the Southland region.
+This could include developing a Schedule of Threatened, At Risk and Rare Habitat Types and advocating for non-regulatory tools to manage biodiversity for the Southland region.4

 The Council acknowledges that, in some areas, there have been concerted efforts made by land owners and occupiers to protect and enhance areas of indigenous biodiversity so that they are available for future use and enjoyment.
 The Council will encourage such voluntary activities to continue.
-The Council will also encourage by non-regulatory means the promotion of public access to areas of indigenous biodiversity where this will not give rise to adverse effects, either on the values of the areas themselves, or the use of private the land, including normal farm practices and animal welfare issues, and the privacy of the land occupier.
+The Council will also encourage by non-regulatory means the promotion of public access to areas of indigenous biodiversity where this will not give rise to adverse effects, either on the values of the areas themselves, or the use of private-the land, including normal farm practices and animal welfare issues, and the privacy of the land occupier.
 The provision of public access should not compromise public safety or security issues and the Council accepts that where private land is involved the final decision on whether to permit the public access, and the conditions of such access, will be that of the land owner or occupier.
-The provisions of the land owner does not wish to open to the public.
+The provisions of the Trespass Act 1980 also remain in instances where people access areas that the land owner does not wish to open to the public.5